top of page

 Professional Pilot Program

-Embark on a comprehensive flight training program designed to take you from your initial flight to a rewarding aviation career.
+Embark on a comprehensive flight training program designed to take you from your initial flight to a rewarding aviation career as a commercial pilot in Canada.

 Program Details